bingyuzhang/bingyu/research-en.md

 ## Paper

 - Furthur study on Chiu's invariant(In preparing).
 In [this paper](https://arxiv.org/abs/1405.1178), Shengfu Chiu present a method to prove non-squeezing of big contact ball.
 But the contact inavariants he used is still intriguing.
-Now we are going on further on this invariants, for example try to understand the embedding problem of ellipsoids by using Chiu's invariants.
+Now we are going on further on these invariants, for example try to understand the embedding problem of ellipsoids by using Chiu's invariants.

 ## Thesis and notes